 LEE KLINGER LESSER

 The children in these pictures engage with aliveness, curiosity and freedom.
 They are connected to each other, to the support underneath them, to the natural forces of gravity and energy.
-They are fully themselves in their own nature without constriction or hindrance.
-A core element of the work of Sensory Awareness is exploring what happens to adults, how do we lose our own innate responsiveness and how can we rediscover it.
+They are fully themselves without constriction or hindrance.
+A core element of the practice of Sensory Awareness is exploring what happens to adults: how we lose our own innate responsiveness and how we can rediscover it.
+The more we are able to do this, the more we are able to truly protect and nurture children.

 Children As Our Teachers